Triple Net Lease Example: Annotated NNN Lease with CAM, Tax, and Audit Clauses

 "Notwithstanding anything to the contrary, Tenant's Controllable CAM for any Lease Year shall not increase by more than 5% per year on a cumulative basis over the prior Lease Year's Controllable CAM.
 'Controllable CAM' means all CAM expenses except property taxes, insurance premiums, utilities, and snow removal."

 What this means: This cap protects the tenant against runaway management fees, landscaping upgrades, and administrative cost increases.
-At 5% cumulative compounding, a $200,000 first-year controllable CAM base reaches $310,265 by year 10 — manageable.
+At 5% cumulative compounding, a $200,000 first-year controllable CAM base reaches $310,265 by year 10.
+That's manageable.
 Without the cap, it could be anything.

-Non-controllable expenses — taxes, insurance, utilities, snow removal — remain uncapped.
-On a controllable vs. non-controllable expenses analysis, the landlord can't realistically cap costs driven by third parties.
+Non-controllable expenses (taxes, insurance, utilities, snow removal) remain uncapped.
+The landlord can't realistically cap costs driven by third parties.
+See the controllable vs. non-controllable expenses guide for more detail.

 The Audit Rights Provision